waleedahmed90/Mitigation_Demographic_Bias/README.md

 *"A dominant group is defined as a Gender, Racial or an Age group (or a combinationof these groups) which is dominant in numbers or amount and the subservient group is defined as a Gender, Racial or an Age group (or a combination of these groups) which is not dominant in numbers or amount."*

 We identify these groups in our Gender, Race, and Age-Group Category while considering the United States of America's population baseline Demographics before performing any sorts of calculations.
-We do this to be able to know, this later on when we perform the calculation of clusters, that if a particular groups becomes too much in majority compared to the other one.
+We do this to be able to know this later on when we perform the calculation of clusters, that if a particular groups becomes too much in majority compared to the other one.
 The details of that baseline is given as follows: